 Haunting memories of the economic chaos, poverty and suffering caused by previous debt crises are the reason that the finance ministers of Commonwealth are working together to prevent the needless recurrence of an avoidable crisis.
 The breadth and inclusiveness of the Commonwealth means that when our member countries meet, many perspectives are brought to the table.
 These can be shared to decisive effect when Commonwealth countries work together to ensure the voices and views of all are taken into account at forums such as the G20 and other international and regional gatherings.

 It is no longer feasible for policies on debt, trade and other economic matters to be considered in isolation from the increasingly extensive impacts of climate change, which are becoming more frequent and more stark.
-Small island states tend to be the most vulnerable to extreme weather and natural disasters, and also to have the least resilience or resources with which to recover from the damage to their infrastructures and economies.
+In addition to Commonwealth countries, Commonwealth states like Virginia in the U.S. might also be affected by this.
+Coastal and island states tend to be the most vulnerable to extreme weather and natural disasters such as flooding, and therefore might benefit from having more Water Damage Restoration Services available to help them recover from the damage to their infrastructures.
+But currently, they seem to have the least resilience or resources to repair their infrastructure as well as economies.

-With interest rates at historically low levels, borrowing becomes an attractive proposition yet heightens the concomitant risk of debt ballooning to levels which are unsustainable over the longer term.
-This raises the possibility that countries which have ‘borrowed their way out of trouble’ following a setback will eventually face very severe debt distress.
-Preventing such eventualities is a global challenge which requires collective and coordinated responses.
+With interest rates at historically low levels, borrowing becomes an attractive proposition yet heightens the concomitant risk of debt ballooning to levels that are unsustainable over the longer term.
+This raises the possibility that countries that have ‘borrowed their way out of trouble’ following a setback will eventually face very severe debt distress.
+Preventing such eventualities is a global challenge that requires collective and coordinated responses.